 The IRS issued a summons demanding that Coinbase produce a wide range of records relating to its customers in December 2016.
 After a legal battle, the crypto exchange turned over the records of 13,000 customers that rarely reported taxable gains.
 The move underscored the extent of tax evasion in crypto and prompted the IRS to take an increasingly hostile stance.

-Let’s take a look at how the IRS has targeted crypto traders and investors in the past and evidence that it’s stepping up efforts in 2020 and beyond.
+Let’s take a look at how the IRS has targeted crypto traders and crypto investors' taxes in the past and evidence that it’s stepping up efforts in 2021 and beyond.

 IRS Crypto Warning Letters & Changes

-The IRS sent over 10,000 letters to crypto investors suspected of improperly reporting or failing to report transactions in July 2019.
-Around the same time of the following year, the agency sent thousands more letters reminding taxpayers of their obligation to report crypto transactions or requiring them to submit additional information to avoid an audit.
+The IRS sent over 10,000 letters to crypto investors' taxes suspected of improperly reporting or failing to report transactions in July 2019.
+Around the same time of the following year, the agency sent thousands of more letters reminding taxpayers of their obligation to report crypto transactions or requiring them to submit additional information to avoid an audit.

 There are three types of letters: